nia-ja/Sprint-Challenge-Redux-Smurfs/Answers.md

 2. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-action - a regular JavaScript object that usually has two properties, type and payload (only type is required) reducer - the only place where we can change the state store - is our Application level state.
+action - a regular JavaScript object that usually has two properties, type and payload (only type is required) reducer - the only place where we can change the state, it receives an action, creates a new state tree and passes that to the store. store - is our Application level state.
+Thee store is known as a single source of truth, because the state of the app is stored in a single state object

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?